Loading

 Answer: Stones 6 mm or smaller pass out on their own or with the help of medicines in most (80%) people.
 Therefore, your treatment with medicines is possible.

-If everything goes well as expected, then after two weeks an ultrasound test is done to make sure that the stone is gone.
+If everything goes well as expected, then after two weeks, an ultrasound test will be done to make sure that the stone is gone.

-But if the following problem occurs during two weeks, it should be shown randomly:
+But if the following problem occurs during the two weeks, it should be shown randomly:

-The above symptoms indicate that your stone is stuck, so in such a situation emergency operation has to be done even for very small stones.
+The above symptoms indicate that your stone is stuck, so in such a situation, an emergency operation has to be done, even for very small stones.

 Answer: You should consult a qualified urologist.
-The urologist will note down your problems, medical history and look at the ultrasound.
-Sometimes stones 6 mm or smaller are not visible in ultrasound.
-Therefore, if needed, they will get CT scan, urine test done.
+The urologist will note down your problems, medical history, and look at the ultrasound.
+Sometimes stones 6 mm or smaller are not visible in an ultrasound.
+Therefore, if needed, they will get a CT scan and a urine test done.

 CT scan is the best test for kidney stones.